andrewbtran/nicar-bingo/README.md

+## IA Summit Bingo!

 *Note:* This is NOT live yet.
 Hold your horses.
 And tweets.

-IAS-bingo was forked from [NICAR Bingo] and adapted for the [Information Architecture Summmit].

 To play, tweet at [@iasBingo] and you will receive a bingo card with randomly generated squares and a link to the interactive version.